happypeter/githome/wiki.md

   - you can have multiple vents all connected to your main vent https://youtu.be/Y2o8upCxcqA?t=164
     - you need grade for the connecton https://youtu.be/bbqZ12QhoY4?t=284
 - how to glue PVC
+  - Not to glue at all
   - lay all pipes and fittings on site, then cut
   - wear water proof gloves for the glue
   - use grinder to get round edge of pipe wall for esay pluging in
   - use grinder to cut pipes https://www.bilibili.com/video/BV1rk4y1k7pw
+  - plug everything together, place the whole line where it should go, then mark the angle of all the fittings https://youtu.be/yGgx_UFQIfw?t=183
-  - the glue will melt the pipe, so make the pipe surface clean before applying the glue, use right glue for the pipe
+  - the glue will melt the pipe, so make the pipe surface clean before applying the glue, use right glue for the pipe  https://youtu.be/yGgx_UFQIfw?t=218  you have 5 seconds to do it.
   - push to as far as you can go, trun the pipe a bit to make glue even, hold for 5 seconds https://youtu.be/VqBAMEbo-OE?t=87ß
 - DONTs
   - don't expose pipes outside the finished walls, otherwise how can you install a cabinet neatly